Agenda

 11:30

-From Ice Pops to Gummies: Hokkyoku’s Crystallization Tech and the New Chill Sensation
+Ice or Gummies?
+Hokkyoku's Crystallization Tech and the New Chill Sensation

 Gummies are evolving beyond sweet treats into carriers of flavor, texture, and emotional value.
 Japanese ice pop brand Hokkyoku has transformed its iconic summer flavors into shelf-stable gummies—replicating the icy sensation of frozen treats through crystallization technology.
 Let's explore how confectionery innovation can use technology to transcend physical formats, recreate multisensory experiences, and inspire new directions for snack and bakery development.